Belarus sentences presidential candidate Babariko to 14 years in jail

 A Belarusian court sentenced presidential candidate Viktor Babariko to 14 years in jail on what are widely seen as politically motivated embezzlement charges on July 6.

-The ex-banker Babariko intended to stand for election against incumbent Belarus' president Alexander Lukashenko in last year’s disputed August 9 presidential election.
-He was so popular and on track to win the elections Lukashenko had him arrested in June before the vote took place – one of several opposition candidates jailed ahead of the vote.
+The ex-banker Babariko intended to stand for election against incumbent Belarusian President Alexander Lukashenko in last year’s disputed August 9 presidential election.
+He was so popular and on track to win the elections that Lukashenko had him arrested in June before the vote took place – one of several opposition candidates jailed ahead of the vote.

-While opposition leader Svetlana Tikhanovskaya, who also ran and is widely believed to have won the elections, commands most of the headlines since, as bne IntelliNews reported Babariko remains by far the most popular and widely trusted politician, according to a recent poll by Chatham House.
+While opposition leader Svetlana Tikhanovskaya, who also ran and is widely believed to have won the elections, has commanded most of the headlines since, as bne IntelliNews reported, Babariko remains by far the most popular and widely trusted politician, according to a recent poll by Chatham House.

-“#Belarus Viktar Babaryka, the most influential potential candidate and a former banker has been sentenced to 14 years in jail.
+“#Belarus Viktar Babaryka, the most influential potential candidate and a former banker, has been sentenced to 14 years in jail.
 His only guilt is that he decided to run against #Lukashenko.
-He immediately gathered immense support and is still the most popular politician in Belarus,” tweeted Hanna Liubakova, a prominent opposition journalists.
+He immediately gathered immense support and is still the most popular politician in Belarus,” tweeted Hanna Liubakova, a prominent opposition journalist.

-The EU has cracked down on Belarus imposing multiple rounds of sanctions that were ramped up to some of the harshest ever imposed after Lukashenko forced a commercial Ryanair flight to land in Minsk and arrested top opposition blogger Roman Protasevich and his girlfriend on May 23.
+The EU has cracked down on Belarus by imposing multiple rounds of sanctions that were ramped up to some of the harshest ever imposed after Lukashenko forced a commercial Ryanair flight to land in Minsk and arrested top opposition blogger Roman Protasevich and his girlfriend on May 23.

 Lukashenko has responded by pushing refugees from Iraq illegally over the border into Lithuania.
-According to reports there could be up to 1,500 refugees in Minsk waiting to cross the border.
+According to reports, there could be up to 1,500 refugees in Minsk waiting to cross the border.

 Lukashenko expanded the effort this week by also pushing refugees over the border to Poland.